-- You don't trust your students?

-- Monitor them, and discipline where required

-- Network is too big to function properly?

-- Divide by building, not by staff/student

-- Servers don't have access controls?

-- Add application access controls

-- Have an authentication/authorization database which has groups for "staff" and "students"
+- You don't trust your users? - Monitor them, and discipline where required - Network is too big to function properly? - Divide your network by each building, not by staff, student or department - What do you do when a department moves and is in two buildings? - Must use application access controls - Make sure your store of credentials for users know about who the users are (student, faculty, department, manager, etc.) so the application can use that information